harry-finch/FabtrackJS/DEVELOPMENT.md

 ## Project Overview

-FabtrackJS is an open-source platform designed to track user activity, projects, and inventory in fablabs (fabrication laboratories).
+FabtrackJS is an open-source platform designed to track user activity, projects, and inventory in fablabs.
 Built with NodeJS and Express, it provides a modular system for monitoring and managing a fablab's resources, users, and activities.

 ### Key Features